UPDATE: 2020 Stock Market Predictions

 August 12, 2019

 Amber Lancaster: Welcome to this week’s Market Talk.
-I’m Amber Lancaster, joined by Paul Mampilly and Hudson Cashdan.
+I’m Amber Lancaster, joined by Paul Mampilly.
 Each week we look forward to sharing our viewpoints and giving insight into what’s on our radar.
 Today’s outlook is for the week of August 12, 2019.
-I’ll begin by sharing with you what I’m watching and then we’ll hear from Hudson and Paul.
+I’ll begin by sharing with you what I’m watching and then we’ll hear from Paul.

 Today I’ll cover three major topics.
 The first will be my take on recent economic news and upcoming releases.
 Then I’ll highlight my innovation story of the week.
 I’ll wrap things up with our Good News Roundup and our Disruptification Index performance numbers.
 Let’s begin.